Metal detector: To present day

 In the 1960s, the first industrial metal detectors were produced, and they were widely used for mineral prospecting and other industrial purposes.
 De-mining (the detection of landmines), the detection of weapons such as knives and guns (particularly in airport security), geophysical prospecting, archaeology, and treasure hunting are just some of the applications.

-Metal detectors are also used to detect foreign bodies in food, as well as steel reinforcement bars in concrete and pipes, as well as wires buried in walls or floors in the building industry.
+Metal detectors are also used to detect foreign bodies in food, as well as steel reinforcement bars in concrete and pipes.
+The building industry uses them to find wires buried in walls or floors.

 Discriminators and circuits

 The development of transistors, discriminators, modern search coil designs, and wireless technology significantly impacted the design of metal detectors as we know them today: lightweight, compact, easy-to-use, and deep-seeking systems.
 The invention of a tunable induction device was the most significant technological advancement in detectors.
-Two electro-magnetically tuned coils were used in this method.
+The method employs two tuned coils to produce electromagnetically induced acoustic noise.
 One coil serves as an RF transmitter, while the other serves as a receiver; in some situations, these coils may be tuned to frequencies ranging from 3 to 100 kHz.

 Due to eddy currents induced in the metal, a signal is detected when metal is present.
 The fact that every metal has a different phase response when exposed to alternating current allowed detectors to differentiate between metals.
 Longer waves (low frequency) penetrate the ground deeper and select for high conductivity targets like silver and copper, while shorter waves (higher frequency) select for low conductivity targets like iron.
 Unfortunately, ground mineralization interference affects high frequency as well.
 This selectivity or discrimination allowed the development of detectors that can selectively detect desirable metals.

-Even with discriminators, avoiding undesirable metals was difficult because some of them have similar phase responses (for example, tinfoil and gold), particularly in alloy form.
+Even with discriminators, avoiding undesirable metals was difficult because some of them have similar phase responses (for example, tin foil and gold), particularly in alloy form.
 As a result, tuning out those metals incorrectly increased the chance of missing a valuable discovery.
 Discriminators also had the downside of lowering the sensitivity of the devices.

-Manufacturers and companies

-Since the beginning of the invention of the metal detector and its commercial sale, many manufacturers of metal detectors were established during the twentieth century in the United States of America.

-These companies provided dozens of new products and various multi-purpose metal detectors suitable for all prospectors categories from beginners to professionals, and these companies contributed to the development of device technology and its features.
-By providing improvements and additions to the general design of metal detectors.